 Keep up to date on your loved ones’ health with the new Sharing function in the Health app.
 Users have control on the data they wish to share, and those privy to the wellness stats can receive notifications when there are changes.
 To set up sharing, open the Health app on your iPhone, select the Sharing tab and tap Share with someone.
 You’ll need an iPhone or iPod touch with iOS15 or later, as well as an iCloud account with Health turned on for both parties.
 Find out more here.

 With the A12 Bionic chip comes a boost in graphics performance, video decoding and audio processing for an impressive cinematic experience at home.
 Everyone in the family can now also enjoy their own personalised recommendations for shows in the “Watch Now” section in the AppleTV app.
 If, say, Dad shared a series he’s interested in watching on family nights on the Messages app, the movie or the show will appear in your “Shared with You” items on Apple TV.

 Not too keen on movies post-dinner?
-Here’s another of our our Apple tips to keep guests (or your family) entertained using the Apple Arcade’s suite of more than 200 (and counting) ad-free games.
+Keep guests (or your family) entertained with Apple Arcade’s suite of more than 200 (and counting) ad-free games.
 Try the SongPop Party, a song-guessing game, or bust a move in Just Dance Now; both games allow up to six players.
 For a limited time, eligible customers who purchase a new iPhone, iPad and Apple TV can enjoy three free months of Apple Arcade and Apple TV+.